 How Do AI Detectors Work: Everything You Need to Know

-These tools help to identify the likelihood that content was created by an AI platform like ChatGPT.
+But when it’s unclear, AI detectors help identify the likelihood that content was created by an AI platform like ChatGPT.

 But how do AI detectors work exactly?